Excellent Presence Service Agreement

 But why?
 As a service company, our time is the way we earn money.
 After several days (or, certainly, weeks) of unresponsiveness, it takes considerable time to update ourselves on the status and progress of your project, and shift other clients around so that everyone continues on schedule.
 Prolonging a project also increases overhead.
 We’re honored you’ve chosen to work with us.
 Among other things, the resumption fee helps recoup a small bit of the investment we make to re-queue your project so it doesn’t fall too far behind after you’ve returned.

-Fourteen days is considerably timely; however, we understand that emergencies happen.
+We believe that 14 days, even for busy company owners, is a considerably generous amount of time to have to reply regarding an active business deal.
+However, we understand that emergencies happen.
 If more time is needed, please say so in writing before expiration of the 14 days.
 We will respond with written confirmation or approval if we can waive your resumption fee.

 Similarly, any monies paid to us will not be refunded if the project is deemed abandoned.
 Any project is deemed abandoned and fully nonrefundable if we have not received any update, communication, or response from you about the project within 45 days of our last mutual communication.
 Therefore, we mutually agree to adhere to deadlines and schedules, inclusive of the payment schedule outlined in this Agreement.